Joanna (JoJo song): Critical reception

 Madeline Roth, writing for MTV, called the single a "clever, confident response to cancel culture".
 Allison Stubblebine of Nylon wrote the song "addresses all the negativity that has been thrown [JoJo's] way regarding her career".
-Mike Wass, writing for Idolator referred to the song as a "hard-hitting track" and a "tantalizing first glimpse of the 'When Love Hurts' hitmaker’s new era".
+Mike Wass, writing for Idolator referred to the song as a "hard-hitting track" and a "tantalizing first glimpse of the 'When Love Hurts' hitmaker's new era".
 Clare Palo of Vulture referred to the lyrics as "so raw that it seemed almost necessary to start out with a brutally honest take for her never 'Too Little, Too Late' comeback".

 Music video

 A music video was released alongside the single.
-The video, directed by Se Oh, features hoards of fans rushing past the singer towards an unknown celebrity's car in front of a theater.
+The video, directed by Se Oh, features hordes of fans rushing past the singer towards an unknown celebrity's car in front of a theater.
 The singer winks at the camera during the video's conclusion to indicate the release of new music.